Civic Arena (Pittsburgh): Use as a filming/recording location

-Also, the Russian movie Brother 2 was filmed at the arena.
+The Russian movie Brother 2 was filmed at the arena.
 According to the script, the protagonist, Danila Borgov, arrived in the United States to help his friend's brother, Penguins player Dmitry Gromov (though events of the film take place in Chicago).
 Notable hockey players Aleksei Morozov, Jaromír Jágr and Darius Kasparaitis appeared in the movie.

 The arena also served as the recording location for The Doors album Live in Pittsburgh 1970, and was a constant background representing the city and its sports franchises for its television stations, most prominently in the production card for national productions from PBS member station WQED.